 - Sugar - White sugar is added to the custard and brown sugar makes a lovely crumb topping.

-- Flour - This helps to form the crumbly crust on the French toast casserole.
+- Flour - This helps to form the luscious crumbs on the French toast casserole.

-- Salt - A pinch of salt can really elevate the flavor of the blueberries.
+- Salt - A pinch of salt can really elevate the flavor of the crumb topping and blueberry casserole.

 - Mix together milk, eggs, vanilla, bourbon and white sugar in a bowl.